winitzki/scall/tutorial/programming_dhall.md

 We see that the type parameter `r` replaces all recursive usages of `P` in the long-syntax definition.
 This is the recipe of writing GADTs in the Church encoding.

-Here is the Church encoding for the toy language `LExp` shown above:
+Here is the Church encoding of the toy language `LExp` shown above:

 ```dhall
 let LExp = λ(t : Type) → ∀(r : Type → Type) →